Young, White help Bulls top starter-less Bucks 118-112 - WHIZ News

 Bucks rookie Jordan Nwora set career highs with 34 points and 14 rebounds.
 Jeff Teague scored 23.
 But with its top players out, Milwaukee came up short after winning eight of nine.

+“I’m really confident in my game,” Nwora said.
+“I think I can play whenever they need me, just by staying ready.
+I’m on a great team, behind some great players.
+Just being patient, being ready.”

 The Bulls prevented the Bucks from becoming the first NBA team to go unbeaten in its division, with an 11-1 mark against the Central.
-Chicago also snapped a 12-game losing streak to Milwaukee.
+Chicago also snapped a 12-game losing streak against Milwaukee.

-The Bulls were up by four early in the fourth when Arcidiacono hit three 3-pointers in a span of a minute as the lead grew to 100-89.
+The Bulls were up by four early in the fourth when Arcidiacono — who did not miss a 3 in the game — hit three from beyond the arc in a span of a minute as the lead grew to 100-89.

 TIP-INS

-Bucks: Middleton missed his fourth game this season.
-“We feel like if we can kind of get on top of it this 24, 48 hours, I think he’ll be in a great place heading into the week of prep and playoffs,” coach Mike Budenholzer said. … F Thanasis Antetokounmpo exited with a sore right patella tendon.
+Bucks: The Bucks averaged a franchise-record 120.1 points, making them the first team to score 120 or more per game since the 1984-85 Denver Nuggets. … Middleton missed his fourth game this season.
+“We feel like if we can kind of get on top of it this 24, 48 hours, I think he’ll be in a great place heading into the week of prep and playoffs,” Budenholzer said. … F Thanasis Antetokounmpo exited with a sore right patella tendon.

 Bulls: Donovan is missing the playoffs for the first time in six seasons as an NBA coach.
 He got there each of the past five years with Oklahoma City.
 “I’ve probably been in situations in college where you probably knew you were not going to make the NCAA Tournament,” said Donovan, who led Florida to two NCAA championships in 19 years.
 “It came down to your conference tournament, and a lot of times in those situations, it was having to win four games in four days, which is really challenging.” … Daniel Theis (sprained right hip), Tomas Satoransky (sprained left ankle) and Troy Brown Jr. (sprained left ankle) were unavailable.